Factbox: The structure of the planned Porsche IPO

 Register now for FREE unlimited access to Reuters.com

-FRANKFURT, Sept 17 (Reuters) - Volkswagen (VOWG_p.DE) is expected to announce the pricing range for the planned initial public offering of luxury sportscar division Porsche AG on Sunday. read more
+FRANKFURT, Sept 19 (Reuters) - Volkswagen (VOWG_p.DE) late on Sunday unveiled the pricing for the planned initial public offering of Porsche AG, giving the luxury sportscar division a valuation of up to 75 billion euros ($74.97 billion). read more

 Here are key facts about the structure of the planned landmark listing: